EntelectChallenge/2020-Overdrive/game-engine/game-rules.md

 * Damage of 3 equals in a max speed of 6
 * Damage of 2 equals in a max speed of 8
 * Damage of 1 equals in a max speed of 9
-* Damage of 0 equals in a max speed of 9
+* Damage of 0 equals in a max speed of 15

-Upon fixing your car will return to a speed of 3.

 To prevent things from getting out of hand, max damage will be capped at 5